I Don’t Believe

 Achieved by all through unchained thought

-I wrote this in 2007, shortly before relocating to live in the Arab world.
-The poem suggests that I’m an ardent atheist, but was actually motivated by my lack of belief in people (at the time) rather than in a god.
-I was furious and frustrated by an oppressed people who continued to say “alhamdillah” (thank God) and “noshkorallah aala kol hal” (we thank God for all and any condition) when their lives were so controlled and meagre.
-I am thankfully no longer so judgemental of them, having lived among them, known them, loved them, felt pain with them, laughed with them, revolted with them.
-It’s hard enough being human, we needn’t cuff ourselves with judgement or dogma.
+I wrote this poem in 2007, shortly before moving to Syria.
+The poem suggests that I’m an ardent atheist, but was actually motivated by my disbelief in people (at the time) rather than in a god.
+I was furious and frustrated by an oppressed people who continued to say “alhamdillah” (thank God) and “noshkorallah aala kol hal” (thank God for every circumstance) when their lives seemed so controlled and limiting to me.
+Having lived among them, learned from their wisdom and enjoyed their nurture, I now see in these beautiful phrases a healing acceptance rather than a cowardly surrender.